mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 You can read more about EBS encryption in the official [AWS documentation][ebs_encryption].

-# Deploying Additional Kubernetes Resources
+# Deploying additional Kubernetes resources

 You can also provide additional Kubernetes resources that are deployed after the base cluster is provisioned, but before any of the addons are deployed.